 Learning outcomes: The course shall give PhD students competence in ethology that goes beyond the master level courses in ethology.
 The topic is chosen in discussions between the student, the supervisors or other teachers.
 Individual learning goals are set up for the chosen topic.

-Methods of examination: Final Grading: Pass/Fail Assessment methods: The PhD student writes a semester assignment on a topic given by the teacher.
-HFA220 General animal breeding General animal breeding Credits: 10 Language: English Staff/institute: Hans Magnus Gjøen/ IHA Teachers: Gunnar Klemetsdal First time the course is offered: AUTUMN 2011 Start term: Autumn parallel Terms: Autumn parallel Mandatory activities: Assignments Prerequisites: Statistics (e.g. STAT100) Genetics (e.g. BIO120) Credit reduction: HFA200 (100%) Type of course: Lectures 2 hours per week and guided assignments 2 hours per week Contents: Introduction and solid basis within quantitative genetics; genetic relationship and inbreeding, genetic parameters, breeding value estimation, selection and breeding methods.
-Learning outcomes: The student shall be able to analyse the effect of various breeding decisions (within pure-breeding and crossbreeding schemes) and get the required knowledge to do further studies within the subject.
-Methods of examination: Continuous assessment.
-The teacher should be able to document how the various course activities are to be assessed, if they need to be passed, and how they are weighted when determining the course's final grade.
-Grading: A-F Assessment methods: Duration: 3 hours, and exercises HFA300 Animal Breeding Plans Animal Breeding Plans Credits: 10 Language: English upon request Staff/institute: Tormod Ådnøy/ IHA Teachers: Employees of animal breeding organisations may be involved.
-Start term: Spring parallel Terms: Spring parallel Mandatory activities: Participation in group work and presentations.
+Methods of examination: Final Grading: Pass/Fail

+Assessment methods: The PhD student writes a semester assignment on a topic given by the teacher.

+HFA300 Animal Breeding Plans

+Animal Breeding Plans

+Credits: 10 Language: English upon request

+Staff/institute: Tormod Ådnøy/ IHA

+Teachers: Employees of animal breeding organisations may be involved.

+Start term: Spring parallel

+Terms: Spring parallel

+Mandatory activities: Participation in group work and presentations.
 Submission of group assignment.

 Prerequisites: HFA200.

 Type of course: Lectures: ca. 20 hours.
 Exercises: ca. 20 hours.
 Group work: ca. 20 hours.
 Presentations of group work and individual assignments: 10 hours.

 Contents: - Biological basis and aids for breeding work. - Definition of breeding goal and discussion of registration of needed information. - Economic value of traits in the breeding goal and calculation of economic profits of the breeding work. - Optimization of breeding plans. - Optimization of specific breeding plans for pigs, cattle, goats, poultry and fish.
 Learning outcomes: Students will learn about the importance of biological, technical and economic conditions within the different animal species, and evaluate this in alternative breeding plans.

-Methods of examination: Final Grading: A-F Assessment methods: Grading on the basis of individual semester assignment.
-HFA301 Calculation of Breeding Values Calculation of Breeding Values Credits: 10 Language: English upon request Staff/institute: Tormod Ådnøy/ IHA Start term: Autumn parallel Terms: Autumn parallel Mandatory activities: Hand-in exercises may be assessed in order to assure good study progression throughout the semester.
-Presentation of own term paper for the other students, and participation at such presentations.
+Methods of examination: Final Grading: A-F

+Assessment methods: Grading on the basis of individual semester assignment.

+HFA301 Calculation of Breeding Values

+Calculation of Breeding Values

+Credits: 10 Language: English upon request

+Staff/institute: Tormod Ådnøy/ IHA

+Start term: Autumn parallel

+Terms: Autumn parallel

+Mandatory activities: Hand-in exercises will be assessed in order to assure good study progression throughout the semester.
 Prerequisites: HFA200.

 Type of course: Discussion groups/lectures: 2 hours per week.
 Datalab: 2 hours per week.

 Contents: In this course, ways of calculating breeding values in domestic animal breeding programs will be explored.
 Focus will be put on understanding the methods, and limitations of the methods.
 Small practical calculation examples and matrix notation will be used.
 We will go through (chapter 26 in the textbook): The general mixed effect model.
 Estimation of fixed effects and prediction of random effects (blup).
 Estimation ability.
 Standard errors of estimators.
 Animal model.
 Reduced animal model.
 Calculation of relationship matrix and inverse relationship matrix.
 Breeding values in models with repeated measurements on individuals.
 Maternal effects models.
-There will not be focus on computer programmes that are specialised for breeding value calculations in practical domestic animal breeding situations, but the programme matlab will be used.
-An alternative is R. Regarding variation component estimation (chapter 27 in the textbook), an introduction to the underlying theoretical foundation and the principles for calculation techniques will be covered.
+There will not be focus on computer programmes that are specialised for breeding value calculations in practical domestic animal breeding situations, but the programme matlab will be

+used.
+Regarding variation component estimation (chapter 27 in the textbook), an introduction to the underlying theoretical foundation and the principles for calculation techniques will be covered.

 Learning outcomes: Students will learn what breeding values calculated as blup-values are, and will be able to calculate these values for example data sets.
 They will also be acquainted with the estimation of variance components that are required to find blup-values.

-Methods of examination: Final Grading: A-F Assessment methods: Semester assignment.
-HFA304 Theory and Application of Inbreeding Management Theory and Application of Inbreeding Management Credits: 10 Language: English Staff/institute: John Arthur Woolliams/ IHA Teachers: Theo Meuwissen.
-Start term: January block Terms: January block Spring parallel Mandatory activities: Computer practicals to be presented as evidence of effort.
+Methods of examination: Final Grading: A-F

+Assessment methods: Semester assignment.

+HFA304 Theory and Application of Inbreeding Management

+Theory and Application of Inbreeding Management

+Credits: 10 Language: English

+Staff/institute: John Arthur Woolliams/ IHA

+Teachers: Theo Meuwissen.

+Start term: January block

+Terms: January block Spring parallel

+Mandatory activities: Computer practicals to be presented as evidence of effort.

 Prerequisites: HFA200.

 Type of course: 300 hrs.